Hope Diamond: United States (1902–present)

-Washington Post scion Edward Beale McLean and his wife, mining heiress Evalyn Walsh McLean, in 1912.
+The Washington Post scion Edward Beale McLean and his wife, the mining heiress Evalyn Walsh McLean, in 1912.
 The couple owned the Hope Diamond for many years.

 Pierre Cartier tried to sell the Hope Diamond to Washington, D.C., socialite Evalyn Walsh McLean and her husband in 1910.
 Cartier was a consummate salesman who used an understated presentation to entice Mrs. McLean.
 He described the gem's illustrious history to her while keeping it concealed underneath special wrapping paper.
 The suspense worked: McLean became impatient to the point where she suddenly requested to see the stone.
 She recalled later that Cartier "held before our eyes the Hope Diamond."
 Nevertheless, she initially rejected the offer.
 Cartier had it reset.
 She found the stone much more appealing in this new modern style.
 There were conflicting reports about the sale in The New York Times; one account suggested that the young McLean couple had agreed to purchase the diamond, but after having learned about its unfortunate supposed history, the couple had wanted to back out of the deal since they knew nothing of the "history of misfortunes that have beset its various owners."

 Both Ned McLean and his pretty wife are quite young, and in a way unsophisticated, although they were born and reared in an atmosphere of wealth and luxury.
 All their lives they have known more of jewelry, finery, banquets, automobiles, horses, and other articles of pleasure than they have of books, with their wealth of knowledge.